 We determine if an arrangement is a lease at the inception of the arrangement.
 A contract is or contains a lease if it conveys the right to control the use of identified property, plant or equipment for a period of time in exchange for consideration.
 Lease liabilities are recognized based on the present value of lease payments over the lease term at the arrangement's commencement date.
 Right-of-use assets are recognized based on the amount of the measurement of the lease liability adjusted for any lease payments made to the lessor at or before the commencement date, minus any lease incentives received and any initial direct costs incurred.
 Renewal options are included in the calculation of our right-of-use assets and lease liabilities at commencement when it is determined that they are reasonably certain of exercise based on an analysis of the relevant facts and circumstances.
 As the implicit rate of our lease agreements is usually not readily determinable, we generally use our incremental borrowing rate in determining the present value of lease payments.
-We determine our incremental borrowing rate includes factors such as our credit ratings, credit spreads, the term of the lease components related to real estate leases as a part of the related lease components.
-As such, all fixed payments included in a real estate lease agreement are included in the measurement of the lease and non-lease components.
+We determine our incremental borrowing rate based on information available to us at the lease commencement date.
+Information we consider in the determination of our incremental borrowing rate includes factors such as our credit ratings, credit spreads, the term of the lease agreement and the impact of collateral.
+Certain of our lease arrangements contain lease and non-lease components.
 We have elected to account for non-lease components related to real estate leases as a part of the related lease components.
-As such, all fixed payments included in a real estate lease agreement are included in the corresponding right-of-use assets and variable payments or less are not recognized on our balance sheet.
-We recognize the expense for these leases components separately.
+As such, all fixed payments included in a real estate lease agreement are included in the measurement of the lease liabilities and the corresponding right-of-use assets and variable payments are presented and disclosed as variable lease cost.
+For all other leases we account lease and non-lease components separately.
 Leases with an initial term of 12 months or less are not recognized on our balance sheet.
 We recognize the expense for these leases on a straight-line basis over the lease term.
-Rent expense arising from our operating leases is included
+Rent expense arising from our operating leases is included within selling, general and administrative expense in the Consolidated Statements of Operations.